 LITEPAPER

-Blockchain Infrastructure Deformation Under Autonomous Agent Load
+Blockchain Infrastructure Deformation Under AI Agent Load

 Before EIP-4844, high L2 activity produced blob-equivalent calldata pressure on L1, creating a weak but measurable fee signal.
 After Dencun (March 13, 2024), L2 batches post via blob transactions at a structurally lower cost floor.
 The mechanical coupling between L2 congestion and L1 basefee was severed.

 Invarians measures what has no economic signature on L1.
-It observes structural behavior across three layers — L1 chains, L2 rollups, and bridges — and classifies each independently.
+It observes structural behavior across three layers, L1 chains, L2 rollups, and bridges, and classifies each independently.

 Today, no execution pipeline incorporates this structural signal.
 The structural layer is absent from every on-chain agent architecture.
 That is the gap Invarians closes.